 - Favoring muscles on one side of the body

 If you’re experiencing any of these symptoms, consult your health care provider.
 He or she can determine the cause of your pain and recommend treatment options including:

 - Physical therapy

 In some cases, patients may not respond to rehabilitation.
-Fortunately, there are other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
-With a quicker recuperation period than other treatments like open-back surgery, our innovative techniques can help you return to a fully-functioning lifestyle in no time! contact us today for a free MRI or CT scan review, and to receive more information about our institute.
+There are, however, other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
+With a quicker recuperation period than other treatments, like open back surgery, our innovative techniques can help you return to a fully-functioning lifestyle in no time.
+Contact us today for a free review of your MRI or CT scan, and to receive more information about our facility.